 Stability and balance exercises

-Fall prevention is important for people who have osteoporosis.
-Stability and balance exercises help your muscles work together in a way that helps keep you more stable and less likely to fall.
+Fall prevention is especially important for people with osteoporosis.
+Stability and balance exercises help your muscles work together in a way that keeps you more stable and less likely to fall.
 Simple exercises such as standing on one leg or movement-based exercises such as tai chi can improve your stability and balance.

 If you have osteoporosis, don't do the following types of exercises:

 - Bending and twisting.
-Exercises in which you bend forward and twist your waist, such as touching your toes or doing situps, can increase your risk of compression fractures in your spine.
+Exercises in which you bend forward at the waist and twist your waist, such as touching your toes or doing sit-ups, can increase your risk of compression fractures in your spine if you have osteoporosis.
 Other activities that may require you to bend or twist forcefully at the waist are golf, tennis, bowling and some yoga poses.

 If you're not sure how healthy your bones are, talk to your doctor.
 Don't let fear of fractures keep you from having fun and being active.